-ITCC 1340 CCNA 2: Routing and Switching Essentials (2-4-3) Describes the architecture, components, and basic operation of routers and explains the basic principles of routing and routing protocols.
-It also provides an in-depth understanding of how switches operate and are implemented in the LAN environment for small and large networks.
-Prerequisites: ITCC 1314
+ITCC 1344 CCNA 2: Switching, Routing, and Wireless Essentials (2-4-3) Describes the architecture, components, and operations of routers and switches in small networks and introduces wireless local area networks (WLAN) and security concepts; provides an in-depth understanding of how routers and switches operate and are implemented in the LAN environment.
+Prerequisite ITCC 1314 (Prerequisite or Corequisite) OSA may be exempt from requisite.
+Consult with dept.